Skip to content

 E->>U: Result

 The executor decides when to call the advisor.
-The server runs a separate inference pass with the executor's full transcript.
-The advisor returns text guidance — thinking blocks are dropped, no tool calls, no user-facing output.
-The executor resumes, informed by the advice.
+The server then runs a separate inference pass over the executor's full transcript.
+The advisor returns text guidance only: the server drops thinking blocks, allows no tool calls, and produces no user-facing output.
+The executor takes that advice and resumes its own reasoning-versus-execution work.

 Add the advisor to tools alongside your existing tools.
 The beta header advisor-tool-2026-03-01 is required (API docs):